-Born out of a desperate concern about the impact we as a species have on our environment, Malai is a 100% sustainable, vegan and compostable coconut leather brand, founded by Zuzana Gombosova and Susmith C. S. in the land of coconuts itself - Kerala.
-This mindful business venture is the commencement of the founders' modest journey into a more eco-minded and conscious route in circular fashion.
+Born out of a grave concern about the impact the fashion industry and we as a species have on our environment, Malai is a 100% sustainable, vegan and compostable coconut leather brand, founded by Zuzana Gombosova and Susmith C. S. in the land of coconuts itself - Kerala.
+This mindful business venture is the commencement of the founders' modest journey towards a more eco-minded and conscious route in circular fashion.

 Zuzana Gombosova is an advance material researcher and designer from Slovakia and is an MA Material Futures graduate from one of the most renowned art schools, Central Saint Martin’s College of Arts and Design in London.
 Susmith C. S., on the other hand, is a product designer and maker from Kerala.
 A graduate of MDes Product design & Manufacturing from IISc, Bangalore, Susmith also has a well-equipped background in mechanical engineering.

-The partnership began in 2015, when the two realised they shared a mutual passion for craft and as well as a concern for sustainability in the environment and it was their firm belief in the power of coconuts and 'coconut karma' that the pair decided to combine their expert talent and skill to establish such a well-rounded, eco-minded model.
+The partnership began in 2015, when the two realised they shared a mutual passion for craft, environmental sustainability and their firm belief in the power of coconuts and 'coconut karma', leading the pair to combine their expert talents and skill to establish the well-rounded, eco-minded model that is 'Malai'.

-They believe that in order to live sustainably one needs to do far more than just shop sustainably or perhaps not shop at all.
-Although we live in a complex world where most of us cannot fully detach ourselves from the consumerism of it all, Zuzana and Susmith understand their designation as an artist and a creative and take their job as innovation strategic designers very seriously in such a sought after industry.
+They believe that in order to live sustainably one needs to do far more than just shop sustainably - or perhaps not shop at all.
+After all, we do live in a complex world where most of us cannot fully detach ourselves from the widespread consumerism that exists at every level.
+And so, Zuzana and Susmith understand their designation as creators and take their job as 'innovation-strategic designers' very seriously.

-Inspired by the beauty and purity of natural materials, and by the life-cycle and sustainable ecology of the coconut palm in particular, Zuzana and Susmith work closely with such bio-materials, aesthetics and visuals to make sure it is in tune with their sustainable and mindful ideology.
+Inspired by the beauty and purity of natural materials, and by the life-cycle and sustainable ecology of the coconut palm in particular, Zuzana and Susmith apart from specialising in the vegan and compostable coconut leather products, also work on developing bio-based materials, aesthetics and visuals to make sure their creations are in tune with their mindful ideology.

-‘Malai’ is a newly developed bio-composite material made from entirely organic and sustainable bacterial cellulose, grown on agricultural waste sourced from the coconut industry in Kerala.
-Zuzana and Susmith collaborate with local coconut farmers and processing units who provide waste coconut water - the primary resource needed to start the growth of the bacterial cellulose they use to transform into Malai.
+The label's name Malai, apart from referring directly to the creamy flesh of the coconut, is also the name for a newly developed bio-composite material created by the brand, that is made from entirely organic and sustainable bacterial cellulose, grown on agricultural waste sourced from the coconut industry in Kerala.
+Zuzana and Susmith collaborate with local coconut farmers and processing units who provide waste coconut water - the primary resource needed to start the growth of the bacterial cellulose they use to transform into 'Malai'.

-It is a flexible, durable bio-composite material that is water-resistant with a feel comparable to that of leather or paper.
-Additionally, because it contains absolutely no artificial ‘nasties’ the material will not cause any allergies, intolerances or illness, and any product made from Malai is guaranteed to last several years with proper care.
-One of the most mindful features of these products is that are compostable and on being discarded will naturally breakdown.
+The flexible and durable, bio-composite material is water-resistant with a feel comparable to that of leather or paper.
+Additionally, because it contains absolutely no artificial ‘nasties’ the material will not cause any allergies, intolerances or illness, and any product made from this material is guaranteed to last several years with proper care and on being discarded, will naturally breakdown.

-At Malai, they also research and explore methods and sustainable resources to produce new biomaterials to emphasise and promote the use of natural and healthy materials.
-However, their cause runs deeper and the label is also focused on developing technology to process this material to a point where they can design, mould and make it into seamless accessories and products.
+To further emphasise and promote the use of natural and healthy materials, the label is also focused on developing new technology to process these bio-materials to a point where they can design, mould and make them seamless accessories and products.

-The artists begin the creative process with the core material itself, exploring to see what the material can and cannot do.
-Based on that, they build a draft idea and continue adding techniques and combining methods of its manipulation until they arrive at a form that satisfies them and is relevant functionally too.
-The pair conducts thorough research looking for cultural and historical references too in order to build a strong story for each collection.
+To get a brief insight into just how these wonderful products come to life, Zuzana discloses that the artists begin the creative process with the core material itself, exploring to see what the material can and cannot do.
+Based on that, they build a draft idea and continue adding techniques and combining methods of its manipulation, until they arrive at a form that satisfies them and is functional.
+The co-founders then conduct thorough research, looking for cultural and historical references in order to build a strong story for each collection.

-Adding diversity to the line of materials in the coming future, the label is looking forward to explore many more natural and biodegradable polymers, Abaca fibres being on the top of the list.
-The label also envisions the use of mycelium based materials.
+Adding diversity to the line of materials in the coming future, the label is looking forward to exploring many more natural and biodegradable polymers, Abaca fibres being at the top of the list.

-The founder goes on to elaborate on how the current consumption patterns in fashion are not very appreciable and how the way we give value to materials currently can only be called a travesty.
+Zuzana goes on to elaborate on the less than desirable consumption patterns in fashion and how the way we give value to materials currently can only be called a travesty.